tillkaeufer/DuCKLinG/README.md

 - run_number: Unique ID of the run you are about to start.
 All the files will be saved as 'test_'+run_numer If bayesian_folder+subfold+'test_'+run_nubmer already exists, the retrieval will be continued at the point where you stopped it the last time
 - dust_path: path to your dust opacity files
+- slab_folder: path to the slab grid
 - slab_prefix: the number given to the slab grid.
 Number 12 is the one provided with this repository.
-This is the Slab grid by Arabhavi et al. (2024) binned to a spectral resolution of $R=3500,3000,2500,1500$ for channels 1 to 4 of MIRI, respectively.
+This is the Slab grid by [Arabhavi et al. (2024)](https://doi.org/10.1126/science.adi8147) binned to a spectral resolution of $R=3500,3000,2500,1500$ for channels 1 to 4 of MIRI, respectively.
 - use_ultranest: Set it to True if you are running a ultranest retrieval and to False if you run multinest (it is needed for the plotting routines to know how the output format looks like)